 It’s also important to ensure that we get enough regular exercise in order to aid the flushing of toxins, as when we are sweating we’re essentially sweating these toxins and free radicals out of our system.
-This is ultimately preventing their buildup in our system and allowing us to be healthier and prevent illness in disease, rather than trying to cure them once they form.
-This is a much more holistic approach to healthcare in my opinion, and many are starting to agree with this approach both in the general public and the medical fraternity.
+This is ultimately preventing their buildup in our system and allowing us to be healthier and prevent illness in disease.
+As opposed to trying to cure them once they form.
+This is a much more holistic approach to healthcare in my opinion.
+Many are starting to agree with this approach both in the general public and the medical fraternity.

 Oatmeal for Digestion and Weight Loss

 Besides being a tasty breakfast treat, oatmeal can work wonders for those trying to lose weight.
-Due to the fact that it is very filling and high in fiber, a little can go a long way in terms of appeasing your hunger pangs and will also help to suppress your appetite.
+Due to the fact that it is very filling and high in fiber, a little can go a long way.
+Oatmeal’s big benefits include appeasing your hunger pangs and suppressing your appetite.
 This means you’ll eat less and therefore have less fat to process.

-Oatmeal is also very low in calories, so you don’t have to worry about adding too much weight to your body when you eat oatmeal on a regular basis.
+Oatmeal is also very low in calories, so it won’t pack on any unwanted pounds.
 Because oatmeal takes a long time to digest, the beta-glucan in oatmeal increases that feeling of ‘fullness’ you get after eating a hearty meal.
 Oatmeal also stimulates the release of a peptide known as ‘YY’ which has shown to reduce your body’s ability to take calories in, therefore reducing the amount of weight you gain during meals.

-Because of the high fiber found in oatmeal, eating it on a regular basis can help to relieve infrequent bowel movements or constipation in a way that is healthier and more natural than conventional, pharmaceutical laxatives.
+Because of the high fiber found in oatmeal, eating it on a regular basis can help in multiple ways.
+Oatmeal relieves infrequent bowel movements or constipation in a way that is healthier and more natural than conventional, pharmaceutical laxatives.
 These generally tend to come with negative side-effects which we do not need to get into.
 Having smooth and regular bowel movements is an important factor of weight loss and leading a healthy life.
 When we’re constipated, the buildup of bacteria in our digestive tract can lead to serious infections and stomach pains.
 Maintaining a balanced ‘energy-in’ to ‘energy-out’ ratio is an important aspect of leading a healthy life.

 While oatmeal may not have any direct effect on treating the actual cancer cells during a period of infection, they can be incredibly helpful in recovering cancer patients as the many health benefits that they provide can help with the recovery process and promote positive overall health.

 One of the main positive factors that oatmeal can provide for someone recovering from cancer is that it helps to reduce high cholesterol levels, which can have serious knock-on effects on your body, especially when your immune system is weakened.
-By reducing cholesterol, you ultimately reduce the amount of internal stress that your body has to cope with, as well as reducing the number of free radicals and excess toxins in your system, consequently limiting the amount of oxidative damage that occurs in your system.
+By reducing cholesterol, you ultimately reduce the amount of internal stress that your body has to cope with.
+Then, reducing the number of free radicals and excess toxins in your system, consequently limiting the amount of oxidative damage that occurs in your system.

 Oatmeal can also help to boost your overall immune levels, which is exactly what your body needs after chemotherapy of cancer damage.
 By strengthening your immune system and boosting your body’s energy levels, you can encourage a steadier and quicker recovery as well as ensure that you don’t fall ill during the recovery process.